-A superb fusion of flavors permeates this nourishing harvest dish.
+A superb fusion of flavors permeates this nourishing harvest dish of sweet potatoes and chard.
 Serve like a stew in shallow bowls, accompanied by warm flatbread.
-Recipe from Wild About Greens.
-Photo by Susan Voisin, FatFree Vegan Kitchen.
-Read More→Print This Post
+This recipe works well with other greens, as you’ll see in the variations following the recipe.
+From Wild About Greens.
+Photo by Susan Voisin, FatFree Vegan Kitchen. more→

-A classic Thai dish combines white rice with white potatoes, and though it sounds rather redundant, the seasonings and embellishments probably make it a delectable dish nonetheless.
-I took the general idea of this recipe and revved it up to include the two main ingredients’ more nourishing counterparts—brown rice and sweet potatoes.
-This may still sound like an odd combination, but really, it works!
+I came across a classic Thai dish that combines white rice with white potatoes, and though it sounds too starchy, the seasonings and embellishments sounded appealing.
+So I took the general idea of this recipe and revved it up to include the two main ingredients’ more nourishing counterparts—brown rice and sweet potatoes.
+This may sound like an offbeat combination, but really, it works!
+It’s like sunshine on the dinner plate.
+You can also substitute quinoa or any other favorite grain for the rice.
+Serve with a simple tofu, tempeh, or bean dish and a salad.
 Adapted from Vegan Express.